KipCollo/Java-Revision/spring/core/context/Readme.md

 Interface to be implemented by @Configuration classes annotated with @EnableLoadTimeWeaving that wish to customize the LoadTimeWeaver instance to be used.
 MBeanExportConfiguration
 @Configuration class that registers a AnnotationMBeanExporter bean.
-Profile
-Indicates that a component is eligible for registration when one or more specified profiles are active.
 PropertySources
 Container annotation that aggregates several PropertySource annotations.
 ResourceElementResolver